University of Chicago - Logan Center for the Arts Kilnhouse

 University of Chicago Logan Center for the Arts Kilnhouse

-In the winter of 2014, the University of Chicago embarked on a first-of-its-kind collaboration between administrators, students, and design professionals to fulfill a need within the Department of Visual Art.
-As DOVA sought to expand their pedagogical offerings to include space for kiln-fired ceramics, an idea was born to house three kilns in a small ancillary building located adjacent to the Logan Center's wood shop and sculpture studios.
+In 2014, the University of Chicago's Department of Visual Arts (DOVA) decided to expand their pedagogical offerings to include kiln-fired ceramics.
+An idea was then born to house three kilns in a small ancillary building located adjacent to the sculpture studios at the Logan Center for the Arts, the newly opened home for collaborative creative life designed by Tod Williams Billie Tsien Architects.

+Working alongside WoodTin Build, students participated throughout construction of a building that a different group of students designed alongside WTa a few quarters earlier.
 This experimental pedagogical approach generated a unique environment for learning, while subtly collapsing the usual strata between administrators, students, and the professional world.
-The result was an enriched multi-discipline learning experience for all who contributed, and resulted in a truly unique addition to the Logan Center for the Arts.
+This multi-disciplinary approach enriched the learning experience for all who contributed, and resulted in Kilnhouse, a truly unique offspring to the Logan Center for the Arts.

 Area/Budget: 380sf / $230,000